build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 ---
 title: "Sending Events From DynamoDB Using EventBridge Pipes"
-description: "A no-code integration between Amazon DynamoDB and Eventbridge"
+description: "Save time with a manageable no-code integration to replicate events."

 tags:
     - event-driven
     - serverless